 a half cup of grated Pecorino Romano

-a half of tomato, diced
+half a tomato, diced

 lemon zest from one lemon